-Double-pane windows can be filled with argon gas to help insulate a room and minimize the transfer of heat through the window.
-It's a colorless, odorless gas and not harmful in any way if leaking should occur.
+Double-pane windows can be filled with argon gas to help insulate a room and minimize the transfer of heat through the window glass.
+Argon gas is a colorless, odorless gas that has been used by window manufacturers for years.

 How does argon gas work to make windows more efficient for your home?

-Because argon gas is denser than air, adding it to the captive air in double-pane windows improves thermal insulation efficiency.
+Because argon gas is denser than air, adding it to the glass unit in double-pane windows improves thermal insulation efficiency.
 Used in conjunction with a special low-E (short for low emissivity) glass coating, argon gas windows bring the temperature of the window closer to room temperature.
 This process ultimately eliminates air currents and drafts that occur when differing temperatures meet.

 Are argon gas-filled windows right for me?